Dragondefer/Dungeon-Hunter/README.md

 ![Last Commit](https://img.shields.io/github/last-commit/dragondefer/Dungeon-Hunter)
 ![Language](https://img.shields.io/github/languages/top/dragondefer/Dungeon-Hunter)

-# Dungeon Hunter - Version 5.6.4
+# Dungeon Hunter - Version 6.0.0

 Dungeon Hunter is a text-based dungeon exploration RPG game where you play as a brave adventurer exploring dangerous dungeons, battling enemies, completing quests, collecting loot, and leveling up your character.

 ![Demo Image](img/demo1.PNG)

 Made by Dragondefer,
-You can contact me on discord : https://discord.gg/3V7xGCvxEP
+You can get the upcoming features, become a beta tester or even just chat with me on discord : https://discord.gg/3V7xGCvxEP

+You can also check out the Twitter account to see what's new: https://x.com/Dungeon__Hunter

 ## Official Website